The types of products we buy and the ways we buy them are changing. Can traditional food, beauty, and personal care leaders adapt?

 Low-calorie ice cream startup Halo Top, founded in 2011, became the best-selling pint of ice cream in the US in 2017.
 With over 50M pints sold in 2017, it stole customers from General Mills’ Haagen-Dasz and Unilever’s Ben & Jerry’s.

-Subscription razor startup Dollar Shave Club, founded in 2011, grabbed 7% of the US shaving market and 30% of US shaving e-commerce sales by 2016, significantly impacting P&G’s Gillette.
+Aimed at millennials, subscription razor startup Dollar Shave Club, founded in 2011, grabbed 7% of the US shaving market and 30% of US shaving e-commerce sales by 2016, significantly impacting P&G’s Gillette.
 In 2016, Unilever acquired the startup for $1B.

 Thousands more startup CPG brands aim to reach the heights of Chobani, Halo Top, and Dollar Shave.
 These startups are targeting meat, dairy, energy drinks, coffee & tea, color cosmetics, skincare, and more.